govuk-one-login/authentication-frontend/README.md

 ### Restarting the app

-You can restart the app by re-running the `startup.sh` script.
+You can restart the app by re-running the `startup.sh` script, or restarting docker-compose.

+For a clean start run `./startup.sh -c`

 ## Other useful yarn commands

+Remember to run these commands in the docker container itself.

 ### Development